 As a highly sensitive person not used to criticism, I felt like I had been yelled at.
 So I went and journaled in the bathroom while embarrassed.
 I realized I wanted to write more instead of pretending to have fun with friends (when I was really just dancing to try to burn calories and being in a lot of school activities so I wouldn’t have to go home and be watched eating).

 While regaining my mental health, I started playing guitar and writing songs the summer after my junior year.
 Early that fall, after my first big assignment for AP English, I remember sitting in the basement and bawling my eyes out.
 I wanted to write about my own ideas instead.
 I could see the entire year ahead of me - working hard to get straight A’s, trying to be in every activity possible, being busy from sun up to sundown, and never having the space to work on my own projects.

 I decided to drop out of some sports in order to play guitar after school.
 Everyone was worried about me and thinking I was withdrawing (or my disease was isolating me again) when actually, I was finally making some choices and not caring what other people thought.

 In a similar vein, I went to community college because I wanted to prioritize making music on my own while starting to get paid for it.
 As someone who had constantly fretted over perfect grades, this confused my supportive group of highly-accomplished friends (these awesome and kind women are all lawyers, doctors, or have Ph.D.’s at this point).
 As I predicted, community college was less demanding and allowed me to focus on creative outlets.
 I lived in my parents' basement while saving money and learning to be a musician.

-Learning to play music isn't pretty.
-Whatever poor person would’ve been my freshman roommate should really thank me.
+(Learning to play music isn't a pretty process.
+Whatever unfortunate person would’ve been my freshman roommate really dodged an unpleasant experience.)